chilcano/docker-wso2-dev-srv/README.md

 ```

-Where `--no-stdin=false` means to enable the pseudo-TTY, to release shell, just send Ctrl+C.
+Where `--no-stdin=false` means to enable the pseudo-TTY and to release shell, just send Ctrl+C.

 __7) Get a Shell/SSH session from a running container:__